SFCRD/fvm/README.md

 Flex SDK Version Manager
 ========================

+**NOTE: This gem is under development (read: IT IS CURRENTLY BROKEN).
+Please watch the project for any new releases.**

 **fvm** is a ruby gem and executable for managing versions of the [Adobe Open Source Flex SDK][flex-sdk].

 The manager provides a command-line installation process for any available Flex SDK 4 versions and the